Page Content

 • Explaining procedures to patients

-• Comforting patients that might be nervous about needles
+• Comforting patients who might be nervous about needles

 • Taking blood pressure, pulse, and respiration readings